Pet Care Home

 Clean the cage thoroughly with hot water at least once a week.

-Care and feeding: A rat's diet is a major factor in keeping your pet healthy.
-It needs to be well balanced and nutritrious, based on protein with some vegetables and fruits.
+A rat's diet is a major factor in keeping your pet healthy.
+It needs to be well balanced and nutritrious, based on protein, vegetables and fruits.
 The best way to obtain this is to buy pre-mixed rat foods at pet stores, which have all the nutrition requirements in the right amounts.
 Otherwise, good protein sources are dog food, fish flakes, some grains, and other freeze-dried fish foods (like brine shrimp and plankton).
-Fruits and vegetables are important because they provide necessary vitamins and minerals.
-Good sources of these would be apples, carrots, lettuce, bananas, etc.
+Fruits and vegetables are also very important and they provide necessary vitamins and minerals.
+Good sources of these would be apples, carrots, lettuce, bananas, etc. Since rats are sometimes prone to vitamin deficiencies, you may want to consider getting a vitamin supplement to add to the food, which can be found in pet stores.
+They will also benefit from the addition of calcium, which you can offer in the form of a calcium block sold for birds in pet stores.

 In general, rats should be fed once a day, usually at night since that is when they are most active.
 Make sure and remove any non-eaten fresh greens at the end of the day.
 Food should be put in heavy china or pottery dishes (making it harder for them to spill the contents) and should be thoroughly washed with hot water at least twice a week.
 They may also be given treats such as table scraps, soup, potatoes, meat, insects (mealworms, grasshoppers, moths), or treats found at pet stores.